Don't waste your almond or oat pulp after making homemade plant milks. Use it to make hearty and chewy Oat Pulp Cookies or Almond Pulp Cookies!

 There is lots of room for customizing these cookies.
 Every batch I make turns out a little different depending on what’s in my pantry.
 Make them as they are or switch out some or all of the chocolate chips for:

-You could also add a dash of your favourite spice like cinnamon, ginger or pumpkin spice.
+You could also add a dash of your favorite spice like cinnamon, ginger, or pumpkin spice.

 Recipe FAQs

 Yes.
-Use a good all purpose gluten-free baking flour such as Bob's Red Mill 1 for 1 Baking Flour.
+Use a good, all-purpose gluten-free baking flour such as Bob's Red Mill 1 to 1 Baking Flour.

 Store it in a sealed container in the fridge for up to 2 days, or freeze for up to 3 months.
 Defrost before use.